Antônio Pinto (composer)

 Antônio Alves Pinto (born 1967) is a Brazilian film score composer.
 He is the son of the famous cartoonist Ziraldo and the brother of the film-maker Daniela Thomas.
 His work earned him a World Soundtrack Award and an ASCAP award, as well as a nomination in the Best Original Song category at the 65th Golden Globe Awards for writing the song "Despedida" with Shakira.

+He has collaborated with director Asif Kapadia a number of times, providing the scores for Kapadia's biographical documentaries Senna, Amy and Diego Maradona.
+They are said to be collaborating on dystopian documentary 2073.

 He composed the soundtrack to The Mosquito Coast and played the key instruments.